 The telephone reminder will give participants the option to complete an abridged questionnaire (a minimum of the EQ-5D).
-The study team will also call the participant when there is missing data on the primary outcome when the questionnaire is returned and other missing data as feasible.
+The study team will also call the participant when there is missing data on the primary outcome (and other missing data as feasible) when a postal questionnaire is returned.
 We will also write newsletters during the trial to keep the participants informed and engaged with the trial which can enhance response rates (51).

-A designated member of the research team within Barts Health NHS Trust will access the NHS Spine in England to determine participant mortality status prior to postal questionnaires being sent by York Trials Unit at 6 and 12 months.
+Mortality checks will be completed at 6 and 12 months, prior to the relevant postal questionnaires being sent by York Trials Unit.
 The purpose of these checks is to reduce the risk of questionnaires being sent to patients that are deceased.
+For sites in England, a designated member of the research team within Barts Health NHS Trust will access the NHS Spine in England to determine participant mortality status.
 NHS numbers will be collected by York Trials Unit who will regularly send a list to the designated member of the research team from Barts Health NHS Trust to check for mortality status.
-For hospitals in both Scotland and Wales, sites will use a patient identifier like an NHS number to use services that will allow us to check on participant mortality.
+For hospitals in Scotland, Wales and Northern Ireland, sites will use a patient identifier like an NHS number to use services that will allow us to check on participant mortality.
 Local sites may conduct mortality checks for their patients ahead of the 12 week review (when the participant is seen in clinic) in line with their usual clinical practice.

-A management system which will be used to track participant recruitment and study status as well as Case Report Form (CRF) returns.
+A management system which will be used to track participant recruitment and study status as well as CRF returns.
 Data from CRFs will be processed by administrative personnel.
 Data will be verified through cross checking of the data against the hard copy of the CRF.
 The trial coordinator and statistician will write a Validation Plan for the CRFs in consultation with the YTU Data Manager.
 The Plan will include detailed coding for the CRFs and data query resolution rules/procedures.
 Quality Control will be applied at each stage of data handling to ensure that all data are reliable and have been processed correctly.